yorgath/orthogram/docs/ddf.rst

 The ``rows`` structure is a sequence of row definitions.
 Each row definition is a sequence of strings.
 Each string corresponds to one cell in the row.
-If the string is *not* empty the cell is *tagged* with the string; otherwise it is an anonymous cell.
-Here is an
+If the string is neither null nor empty the cell is *tagged* with the string; otherwise it is an anonymous cell.
+Here is an example:
-example:

 .. code-block:: yaml

    rows:
-     - [a, "", c, c]
+     - [a, ~ , c, c]
      - [b, "", c, c]

 The grid above contains a cell tagged with "a", another one tagged